wbuchwalter/Kubernetes-acs-engine-autoscaler/README.md

 - --container-service-name: Name of ACS cluster.
 - --resource-group: Name of the resource group containing the cluster
+- --template-file: (For acs-engine only) Full path to the ARM template file.
+- --parameters-file: (For acs-engine only) Full path to the ARM parameters file.
 - --kubeconfig: Path to kubeconfig YAML file.
 Leave blank if running in Kubernetes to use [service account](http://kubernetes.io/docs/user-guide/service-accounts/).
 - --idle-threshold: This defines the maximum duration (in seconds) for an instance to be kept idle.
 - --service-principal-app-id: Azure service principal id.
 Can also be specified in environment variable `AZURE_SP_APP_ID`